+700. Theory and Method in the Study of Religion.
+(3) Explores the history of and methodological resources for the study of religion.
+Focus may vary according to the instructor, but the emphasis is on the ways religion has been defined, studied, and interpreted over the last several centuries.

-- 701, 702.
+701, 702.
 Directed Reading.
+(1-3, 1-3)

-(1-3, 1-3) - 703.
-Postmodern Perspectives on Power, Symbolism, and Performance.
+703. Postmodern Perspectives on Power, Symbolism, and Performance.
 (3) A critical examination of postmodern theories on religion as a part of culture.

-Whitaker - 705.
-Research in Religion.
+705. Research in Religion.
 (3) Tools and methodologies applicable to research in religion.
 Fulfills the three hours in research methods that the religion department requires of first-year MA students.

-Horton - 708.
-Religious Language and Symbol.
+708. Religious Language and Symbol.
 (3) Examination of the distinct use of language in religious discourse, with attention to theoretical understandings of human language, the variety of philosophical efforts to define the validity of religious language, and the role of metaphor and analogy in religious communication.

-Hoglund - 716.
-Old Testament Theology.
-(3) Major motifs of revelation in the Old Testament; analysis of recent attempts to write an Old Testament theology. - 718, 719.
+716. Old Testament Theology.
+(3) Major motifs of revelation in the Old Testament; analysis of recent attempts to write an Old Testament theology.

+718, 719.
 Old Testament Exegesis.
 (3, 3) Detailed analysis and exegesis of selected portions of the Hebrew Bible.
+P-Biblical Hebrew.

-P-Biblical Hebrew. - 720.
-History of Biblical Interpretation.
+720. History of Biblical Interpretation.
 (3) Detailed study of the history of biblical interpretation and hermeneutics.

-Foskett - 721.
-New Testament Theology.
-(3) Delineation of an approach to New Testament theology as a whole, a consideration of the hermeneutical problem, and an examination of two or three themes in New Testament theology. - 723, 724.
+721. New Testament Theology.
+(3) Delineation of an approach to New Testament theology as a whole, a consideration of the hermeneutical problem, and an examination of two or three themes in New Testament theology.

+723, 724.
 New Testament Exegesis.
 (3, 3) Examination of selected portions of the Greek New Testament, with attention to the tools necessary for exegesis.
+P-Koine Greek.

+726. Seminar in Early Christianity Studies.
+(3) An intensive study of selected topics and texts in early Christianity studies.

+737. Figures and Traditions in Religious Ethics.
+(3) Seminar course that examines the basic ethical works and theories of central figures in Western and non-Western traditions.
+Students engage in close readings of important texts in religious thought and morality and produce essays reflecting on the themes addressed by the authors.

-P-Koine Greek. - 738.
-Seminar in Christian Social Ethics.
-(3) Critical study of classic texts and figures in the history of Christian ethics and social thought. - 740.
-Seminar in the Sociology of Religion.
-(3) Examination of selected classical and contemporary texts illustrative of the theories, methods, and purposes of the sociological study of religion. - 751.
-Theory and Practice of Pastoral Counseling.
-(3) Study of counseling methodologies, psychotherapeutic techniques, personal development, and human behavior in terms of the implications for pastoral counseling. - 755, 756.
+738. Seminar in Christian Social Ethics.
+(3) Critical study of classic texts and figures in the history of Christian ethics and social thought.

+740. Seminar in the Sociology of Religion.
+(3) Examination of selected classical and contemporary texts illustrative of the theories, methods, and purposes of the sociological study of religion.

+751. Theory and Practice of Pastoral Counseling.
+(3) Study of counseling methodologies, psychotherapeutic techniques, personal development, and human behavior in terms of the implications for pastoral counseling.
+755, 756.
 Clinical Pastoral Education.
 (3, 3) Clinical experience in pastoral care, including work in crisis situations, seminars, interdisciplinary clinical group sessions, formal pastoral counseling, urban ministry assignments, and participation in group therapy.
-(Both semesters must be completed.) - 761.
-Seminar in Eastern Religion.
-(3) Directed study in selected areas of the religious traditions of the East. - 762.
-The Literature of Ancient Judaism.
+(Both semesters must be completed.)

+761. Seminar in Eastern Religion.
+(3) Directed study in selected areas of the religious traditions of the East.

+762. The Literature of Ancient Judaism.
 (3) Examination of the rabbinic writings (Mishnah, Tosefta, Talmud, Midrashim, Targumim, and the Liturgy), the Dead Sea Scrolls, the Old Testament Apocrypha and Pseudepigrapha, and the literature of Hellenistic Judaism (e.g., Philo and Josephus).